Halloween Happenings Guide 2022

 Washington, DC

-Hilloween is a much loved tradition in the Capitol Hill neighborhood.
+Hill-o-ween is a much loved tradition in the Capitol Hill neighborhood.
 For over 20 years, families have gathered for fall fun, creativity, and community.
-This year, the event will once again be in-person and organizers are taking extra health and safety precautions.
+This year, the event will run from 5pm until 8pm.
 Check out the Hill-O-Ween event website for more information on how to participate in the spooky fun.

 Washington, DC